A Loopback4 LLM Chat Extension¶

 - Failed queries with actual and expected results

-directory with a filename based on the model name.
+The report is saved in the llm-reports directory with a filename based on the model name.

 Environment Variables¶